sudiptoroy/MultipleTableInSingleView/README.md

 # MultipleTableInSingleView
 This is a sample (test) iOS app that uses two tables in a single view to show data from backend.
+This project is created only for practice purpose.